jhonnymichel/autojoy/README.md

 - In xinput mode, detects Guitars, any regular Xbox controllers and Drum Kits.
 - In SDL mode, detects all of the above + DualSense controllers.
+- Manage Microphones mode can be turned on.

 Automatically assigns the right player to the right settings based on the connected controllers in the right order.